-The following situations apply in classifications where both the delayed offside and the "tag-up" (to nullify a delayed offside) do not apply - Youth 18 & under and Girls' 19 & under age classifications and below (excluding High School).
+The following situations apply in classifications where both the "delayed" offside and the "tag-up" (to nullify a delayed offside) do not apply - Youth 14 & under and Girls' 14 & under age classifications and below.

 An attacking player has both skates in their Attacking Zone.
 An opposing player has possession of the puck in the Neutral Zone.
 If the player in possession of the puck carries or passes the puck back into their Defending Zone while that attacking player is still in the zone, is the attacking player offside?